-Michelle Kenney (@MKenneyPR) was on our online Writing YA and Children’s Fiction course in 2015, and this year signed a three book deal with HQ Digital for her Book of Fire trilogy.
-We talked to Michelle about her approach to world-building, and how she’s kept in touch with her fellow Curtis Brown Creative students since her course finished in 2015.
+Michelle Kenney (@MKenneyPR) was on one of our online children’s writing courses in 2015, and this year signed a three book deal with HQ Digital for her Book of Fire trilogy.
+We talked to Michelle about her approach to world-building, and how she’s kept in touch with her fellow creative writing courses students since her course finished in 2015.

 Firstly, could you tell us a bit more about your debut?

 Book of Fire is a dystopian adventure with the medieval Voynich Manuscript mystery at its heart.
 It follows the journey of feral twins Eli and Talia, who live in a secret forest idyll ‘Arafel’.
 They are survivors of biochemical warfare, which has scarred the earth following a Great War of 2025, and known as Outsiders.
 Although the War has left its mark: Eli has been born into a world of silence while Talia has inherited a dangerous legacy passed down by her forefathers.